 entrance fees, National Park permits, insurance, satellite phone, and 2 awesome guides.

-sometimes prefer to take a red-eye after the parting dinner on the 9th.
+sometimes prefer to take a red-eye after the parting dinner that night.
 You

 are certainly welcome to do so.
 And yes, you will be able to take a shower at the